elyashiv3839/openapi-schema-generator/README.md

 		```
 	- Note:
 		```
-		As a default behavior - default rest type for request method is 'post', and for response method is 'get'.
+		As a default behavior - default method for request method is 'post', and for response method is 'get'.
 		You can use it for save text most of the times instead specify methods.
 		```